camille-hdl/cuisine-ead/README.md

 * `npm run watch` to start the development build loop
 * `npm run serve` to start a local server, then browse to [http://127.0.0.1:5000](http://127.0.0.1:5000)
 * `npm run cypress:run` to run integration tests
+* `npm test` starts the dev server, waits for it to respond, then starts integration tests

 ## Notes